cyber-dojo/runner/docs/README.md

 192.168.99.100:4598 into your browser to see the output.
 - grey: tests did not complete (in 3 seconds)
 - red: tests ran but failed
-- amber: tests did not run (syntax error)
+- amber: tests did not run (eg syntax error)
 - green: tests ran and passed

 # demo screenshot